 - Collaboration and Cooperation with the United Nations University on e-waste management is ongoing;

-- TSB represents ITU in the Step Initiative and participate in its meetings;
+- TSB represents ITU in the Step Initiative and participates in its meetings;

 - Collaboration and Cooperation with Basel Convention and UNIDO on e-waste management is ongoing;

-- TSB represents ITU in the PACE Initiative and participate in its meetings;
+- TSB represents ITU in the PACE Initiative and participates in its meetings;

-- TSB represents ITU in the GPWM Initiative and chair the working group on e-waste;
+- TSB represents ITU in the GPWM Initiative and chairs the working group on e-waste;

 - TSB and UNFCCC are collaborating in the development of resource material for UNFCCC delegates based on the joint ITU/UNFCCC report on climate change adaptation in cities;